adrianvera47/adrianvera47/README.md

 ### About of Me
 - I am a software engineering student at Autonomous University of Queretaro.
 - I'm starting to draw in pixel art style.
-- My Favorites consoles are nintendo & xbox.
+- My Favorites consoles are nintendo & xbox 🕹️
-- My nicknames are Mr.algoritmo or Frosty
+- My nicknames are Mr.algoritmo💻 or Frosty⛄.
+- I'm learning to play the bass🎸

 ### My favorite operating systems